davelongdev/dave-long-web-studio/content/blog/_index.md

 <br>

-Welcome to my blog!
-It's a work in progres at the moment.
-I should have some time to start blogging soon.
+<p>Welcome to my blog!
+It's a bit of a work in progres at the moment.
+Feel free to look around, and let me know if you
+  have any questions or anthing.</p>

 <br>

-I'm planning to write about things like web development, making web sites, web site builders, web site performance, and tools for making websites.
+I'll be writing about things like web development, making web sites, coding, accessability, web site builders, web site performance, and tools for making websites.

 <br>